kaaproject/kaa/Administration-guide/System-installation/Cluster-setup/index.md

 node_list=<cassandra_database_ip>:<cassandra_database_port>
 ```

-Assuming that we peek standart Cassandra port, for all three nodes property would look like this
+Assuming that we peek standard Cassandra port, for all three nodes property would look like this

 ```bash
  servers=172.1.1.1:9042